insom/femtoirc/README.md

 An extremely small IRC client that really just responds to PINGs and logs in.

-Design to run under tmux with one pane for reading and one for writing.
+Designed to run under tmux with one pane for reading and one for writing.

 ```
 make